deretou/simpleserverdockernodejs/README.md

 Run `docker-compose build`.
 It will

 * install all dependencies from the package.json locally
-* expose port 3007 to the host.
+* expose port 3007 to the host (you can change it for port 80).

 ## Start